 Vegan/Vegetarian Resources

 Food choices are made for many different reasons, including cultural, emotional, economical, religious, ethical, environmental, and personal health.
-For those who choose to follow a vegetarian diet (no meat or fish) or vegan diet (no animal products of any kind, including meat, eggs, and dairy), Cal Dining offers a variety of daily selections to meet your needs at all of our locations.
+For those who choose to follow a vegetarian diet (no meat or fish) or vegan diet (no animal products of any kind, including meat, eggs, and dairy), Berkeley Dining offers a variety of daily selections to meet your needs at all of our locations.

 Whatever choices you make regarding meat and animal product consumption, you can never go wrong with eating lots of fruits and vegetables.
 Try to include all colors of fruits and vegetables when you can.